thehackerdude69/Control-Npc-Script-1/README.md

--- this isent the only script i have i have way better ones
+-- this isent the only script i have i have way better ones credits @impatrick on youtube